 Recommended children's booklists sorted by age or topic

-Home > Curriculum Topic Booklists > Diverse & Inclusive Children’s Books > Autism and Autistic Characters
+Home > Curriculum Topic Booklists > Diverse & Inclusive Children’s Books > Neurodiversity and Autistic Characters Booklist

 books with autistic characters

-Recommended children’s books about autism and autistic characters
+Recommended children’s books about neurodiversity, autism and autistic characters

-Browse our booklist of recommended children’s books that foster awareness and understanding of autism.
-Our selection of books offers a range of perspectives on neurodiversity, exploring different experiences of autism including personal accounts and experiences of supporting family and friends.
-Books and stories can play an important role in raising awareness and promoting understanding towards autistic individuals as well as celebrating their strengths and talents and allowing children with autism to be represented in stories written by authors with similar experiences.
+Browse our booklist of recommended children’s books that foster awareness and understanding of neurodiversity.
+Our selection of books offers a range of perspectives on neurodiversity, exploring different experiences of autism or ADHD, including personal accounts and experiences of supporting family and friends.
+Books and stories can play an important role in raising awareness and promoting understanding towards neurodivergent individuals, as well as celebrating their strengths and talents and allowing children with autism to be represented in stories written by authors with similar experiences.

 Our booklist is designed for anyone seeking to promote diversity and inclusion in their personal or school settings, including parents, teachers, and those looking for personal development.
 This varied booklist of picturebooks, chapter books and graphic novels includes relatable stories for autistic children, as well as books that help all children to understand what it is like for autistic people to navigate a world that isn’t always designed with them in mind and stories designed to celebrate neurodiversity.